shellbro/dockerfile-dropbox/README.md

 Dropbox in a (Docker) container.

-Running Dropbox in a container is a solution for running Dropbox on "older" Linux systems thanks to container portability.
+Running Dropbox in a container is an easy solution for running Dropbox on "older" Linux systems thanks to container portability.
 At the end of 2018 Dropbox team dropped support for Linux operating systems that use `glibc < 2.19` and this affects CentOS 7 which ships with `glibc 2.17`.
 This container image is based on Fedora 29 (the latest Fedora release as of this writing) which runs with much newer `glibc 2.28`.

 # Docker Hub